-Youth Care Treatment Center and school has helped teens with mood disorders in Utah, Nevada, and Idaho for 30 years.
+Youth Care Treatment Center and school has helped teens with mood disorders all over the United States for 30 years.
 Our unique approach is based off of solid morals and beliefs to help adolescents be successful in turning their lives around.

 Learn more about mood disorder treatment at Youth Care Treatment Center in Utah